Estate Planning Articles

 If you use a generation-skipping trust, your children won’t pay taxes on any of the assets in the trust since they will never take possession of it.
 However, depending on how its set up, a generation-skipping trust may still allow your children earn income on the assets inside the trust.
 Effectively, the trust can be structured to provide for multiple generations of your family.

-It’s important to note that the generation-skipping transfer tax of 40% still applies to assets that are distributed from a generation-skipping trust if they are valued at greater than the current federal estate and gift tax exemption threshold (for 2023, this is at $12.92 million per individual).
+It’s important to note that the 40% generation-skipping transfer tax still applies to assets distributed from a generation-skipping trust if they are valued at more than the current federal estate and gift tax exemption threshold (for 2023, this is $12.92 million per individual).

 State inheritance or estate taxes still also apply to trust distributions.